6 Simple Ways to Save Money on a Ketogenic Diet

 Buy in bulk.

 The best way to buy for a bulk discount is to contact the farm or supplier directly.
-Following a direct relationship you can join a buying club, work with a local co-op, and shop online for bulk discount deals.
+Following a direct relationship, you can join a buying club, work with a local co-op, and shop online for bulk discount deals.
 We always source our food in bulk whenever possible.
-Diet consists of primarily local meat, eggs and seafood, local animal fats and coconut oil, and fresh low-carb vegetables, mushrooms, seeds, and herbs.
-I stock up on canned fish (domestically made), freeze enough meat to last a month, buy crates of eggs and grab a weeks worth of vegetables from the farmer’s market.
+The diet consists of primarily local meat, eggs and seafood, local animal fats and coconut oil, and fresh low-carb vegetables, mushrooms, seeds, and herbs.
+I stock up on canned fish (domestically made), freeze enough meat to last a month, buy crates of eggs and grab a week’s worth of vegetables from the farmer’s market.
 Wherever you live, buying bulk (and direct as possible) is a good way to shave the food budget down.

 Make it in bulk.

 Soups, stews, burger patties, meatballs, dips, salad dressings, snack bars and even vegetables can be made ahead of time in bulk.
 Use the leftovers the following day or pack them into a lunch.
 During the initial adaptation period of a ketogenic diet, having low-carb pre-prepped foods on hand will help you transition past the nasty sugar cravings some people struggle with.
-Being prepared with a go-to meal isa good way to guard against binge behavior triggered by carb cravings.
+Being prepared with a go-to meal is a good way to guard against binge behavior triggered by carb cravings.

 Freeze extra bone broth, dehydrate surplus meats, and make extra-large batches of home ferments like sauerkraut.
 Make now, eat later.
 Work now, reap later.
 You spend less time in the kitchen overall and will have the ingredients you need for quick and easy ketogenic meals.